lovelaced/polkacli/README.md

    polkacli set-rpc <your rpc url>
    ```

    This configures the RPC endpoint used for blockchain interactions.
+The default RPC is Paseo AssetHub provided by Dwellir.

 3. **Optional Pinata JWT**:
    If you have a Pinata account and want to use it for pinning files to IPFS, you can add your Pinata JWT to the configuration file.
 This will enable PolkaCLI to pin files using your Pinata account instead of the default IPFS gateway.